Special Population Support

 Mental Health and Well-being

-University of Chicago Virtual Pamplet: A comprehensive guide to online resources that includes information on time management, study skills, test-taking, cultural misunderstanding, problems with medication, dealing with grief or traumatic events, and other situations that may directly or indirectly effect academic performance.
+University of Chicago Virtual Pamphlet: A comprehensive guide to online resources that includes information on time management, study skills, test-taking, cultural misunderstanding, problems with medication, dealing with grief or traumatic events, and other situations that may directly or indirectly effect academic performance.

 Virginia Tech Cook Counseling Center: Interactive guides for studying, testing, and writing notes.
 This site also includes a handbook for students with attention deficit disorder.

 How-to-Study: Basic, tried and true advice on taking notes, tests, writing papers and more.
 This site also includes the importance of staying healthy and getting involved on campus, communicating with professors and advisors, and strategies for coping with stress anxiety and procrastination.